2pisoftware/testrunner/README.txt

 runtests.bat env:myDev  - will load configuration from $testRunnerPath/environment.myDev.csv then run tests

-runtests.bat can be added to your PATH environment variable and run from anywhere
+runtests.bat can be added to your PATH environment variable and run from anywhere alternatively you can install the test runner under a webserver and hit the index.php file.
+GET variables are used as configuration arguments.

 Parameters are tokenised by the first : to match parameter names.
 Allowed parameters include 'testPath'  - where to look for test suites.